You have no items in your shopping cart.

 CONTACT US FOR MORE HELP

 45 days.
 Spinacia oleracea.
 Open Pollinated.
 Bloomsdale Long Standing Spinach.
-This early maturing plant produces heavy yields of very flavorful glossy dark green spinach leaves.
+This early maturing plant produces heavy yields of very flavorful, glossy dark green spinach leaves.
 This is the finest spinach variety available.
 It is sweet and tender with a rich flavor.
 A very slow bolting variety.
 An excellent choice for home gardens, greenhouses, market growers, and open field production.
-A 1908 heirloom variety developed by David Landreth, Delaware, USA.
+A variety developed by David Landreth, Delaware, USA.
 Bloomsdale was the home and farm of David Landreth.
 United States Department of Agriculture, NSL 6090.
+A 1908 heirloom variety from the USA.

 Germination: 85%